schrammc/news-sentiment-crawler-ger/README.md

 # News sentiment crawler

-This project is a small Python crawler for news sentiment
+This project is a small Python crawler for news sentiment.

 # Components

 ## API

-This is a minimal REST API for data access.
-The plan is to eventually expose this data publicly through this API.
+The API exposes scrapedsentiment data from German news sites.
+OpenAPI docs of the API are hosted [here](http://api.christof-schramm.net/docs)

 ## Crawler